benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 ### Step 1: Create the Cart

-The first step in managing a consumer's cart is to create the cart using the Carts API.
+The first step in managing a consumer's cart is to create the cart using the [Carts API](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api){:target="blank"}.
 For example, this could be done when the consumer chooses to add their first product(s) to the cart.

-To create the cart, execute a request to the *Create or Update a Cart by Cart ID* or *Create or Update a Cart by Filter Criteria* endpoint.
+To create the cart, execute a request to the [Create or Update a Cart by Cart ID](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-create-or-update-a-cart-by-cart-id-put){:target="blank"} or [Create or Update a Cart by Filter Criteria](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-create-or-update-a-cart-by-filter-criteria-put){:target="blank"} endpoint.

->**TIP:** Cart ownership is by identity only (no delegated authority).
+>**TIP:** A cart is owned by one consumer (member, guest, or employee) who must be authenticated.
+If an attempt is made to manage a cart when no, or incorrect, authentication is provided, an error will be returned by the Carts API.

 ### Step 2: Get a Cart